kritika-rajput30/roxilar-assignment-client/README.md

 ```

 ⚙️ Environment Variables
  Make sure to add your VITE_API_URL in a .env file:

--env
--Copy
--Edit
 -VITE_API_URL=http://localhost:5000